SebastianSpyrzewski/recipeFinder/README.md

 # Recipe Finder application
 ## Introduction
-recipeFinder is a simple CLI application to get list of possible recipes from given ingredients with help of [Spoonacular API](https://spoonacular.com/food-api/).
+recipeFinder is a simple CLI application to get list of possible recipes from given ingredients using [Spoonacular API](https://spoonacular.com/food-api/) and local database.
 This repository contains both binary file and the source code (written in Go).
 ## Usage
 To run the program, you need to execute command
 ```